tiepdotme/serenade-wind/_posts/2020-09-10-survey-sea-trial-part-1.md

  - Thu-Fri: finalize payment and title transfer
  - Sat: travel day

-Much like the Project Slocum series, we will try to keep you up to date on this stage of the process over the next couple weeks in a Survey & Sea Trial series.
+Much like the [Project Slocum series](/posts/project-slocum-part-1/), we will try to keep you up to date on this stage of the process over the next couple weeks in a Survey & Sea Trial series.
 Stay tuned for Part 2 on Monday.

+## Prep Work

+As we were [visiting family in Seattle](/posts/seattle/), we received a few updates from Bill who was already in Florida getting [RJ Slocum](/about-rachel-j-slocum/) prepped.
+There were some repairs that he had already mentioned wanting to handle, and he also found a few more based on a very thorough in-water survey and an assessment by a mechanic.

+On one hand, we are grateful Bill is being diligent in getting the boat ready before we arrive and on the otherhand, we feel like we're missing out on a great learning experience.
+In the end, we know we have *years* of learning experience ahead, so we appreciate all that he is doing now so we're not quite so overwhelmed on the outset.

+In the meantime, we've been debating our strategies with antifoul with this next haulout.
+Turns out, the decision wasn't so obvious so we have devoted a post on the topic.

 # Seven Year Cycle